import-sudo/Diffusion-Driven-Semantic-Communication/README.md

 ## ✨ Features

 - Theoretical framework for Gaussianization of received signals
-- Channel simulation modules (e.g., AWGN, Rayleigh fading)
+- Channel simulation modules (e.g., AWGN, Rayleigh and MIMO)
 - Semantic reconstruction using diffusion models
 - Plug-and-play training and evaluation in diffusion.